 In accordance with Balancing Guidelines Articles 2(25) and 33 (European Commission, 2017)), European TSO's may set up cooperations for the exchange of balancing capacity, meaning that a TSO may procure balancing capacity from BSPs connected in a different scheduling area.
 Availability of cross-border capacity and compliance with operational security requirements should, however, be ensured.
 To do so, TSOs will likely reserve cross-zonal capacity and will therefore have to comply with the (future) methodologies for allocation of cross-zonal capacity for the exchange of the balancing capacity or the sharing of reserves in accordance with Articles 40, 41 and 42 of the EBGL (European Commission, 2017).
-For market-based allocation of cross-border capacity in the CORE region (for which a methodology proposal has been submitted for regulatory approval in December 2019 in accordance with EBGL article 41) the TSOs proposed that the target remuneration model for balancing capacity cooperations is paid-as-cleared and that a transitory period of 3 years with a possible different remuneration scheme would be foreseen.
+For market-based allocation of cross-border capacity in the CORE region (for which an amended methodology proposal has been submitted for regulatory approval in December 2020 in accordance with EBGL article 41) the TSOs proposed that the target remuneration model for balancing capacity cooperations is paid-as-cleared and that during a transitory period a paid-as-bid remuneration scheme would remain acceptable.